 Back in 2016, when I was still a total newcomer to the new music community at large, I first saw a performance of Alan Theisen's music - Circuit Break for solo piano.
 I was immediately grabbed by the visceral, highly energetic, rhythmically driven piece.
 At the time, I was far too intimidated to approach him and share my "fan girl" glee at hearing this piece.
-Over the next few years, I had kept tabs on Alan's work via social media, as I forged my own way in the music world.
+Over the next few years, I kept tabs on Alan's work via social media, as I forged my own way in the music world.
 When we finally had the opportunity to meet and talk in person, it was in an elevator in Midtown Manhattan, just before a rehearsal of a song of his that I was to perform the following day with Megan Ihnen.
 We hugged as if we had known each other our entire lives.
-And since then, our friendship has continued to feel that way.
+And since then, our friendship and collaborative relationship has continued to feel that way.
 We share an openness and enthusiasm for our work and life in general, which has made every collaboration we've had since then fit like a custom glove.

 So when the brash idea came to me to commission my first piano concerto, I had absolutely no question about who I wanted to approach with this project: of course it was Alan.